mirzafahad/embedded_c_style_guide/style_guide.md

 <hr>

 #### 7.2 Fixed-Width Integers
-- Whenever the width, in bits or bytes, of an integer value matters in the program, one of the fixed width data types shall be used in place of char, short, int, long, or long long.
+- Whenever the width, in bits or bytes, of an integer value matters in the program, one of the fixed-width data types shall be used in place of `char`, `short`, `int`, `long`, or `long long`.

 | Integer Width |  Signed  | Unsigned |
 |---------------|:--------:|---------:|